Irrelon/ForerunnerDB/readme.md

 Now you can click the menu icon top left and select "Items".
 Clicking the "Add" button top right will allow you to add more items.
 If you open more browser windows you can see them all synchronise as changes are made to the data on the server!

+### Interested in API Security?
+Read the new article on Securing APIs at Infinite Scale on Medium, and don't forget to add a clap! https://medium.com/@irrelon/securing-apis-at-infinite-scale-c67f0f28bc3